My essays about healthy relationships with God, others, & yourself.

 At first glance, it seems that “calling myself out” like this equates to a good apology.
 Am I not being humble and contrite?
 Am I not taking responsibility for my bad behavior?
 Yes, but something crucial is missing in these statements.

-What’s missing is you.
+What’s missing is the other person!
 Look how self-centered I am in each of the above apology statements.
 It’s all about me.
 The summary of it all is “Look how bad I am.”
 What’s missing is any mention of you–the victim of my mistreatment.

 It would be better to center the apology around you.